 As part of our Leadership Team and to further the involvement of parents and guardians in their children's educational program, the Convocation will be established.
-This joint committee is made up of fourteen (14) members: Director of Educational Services (non-voting), Director of Operations, five (5) teachers, one non-certificated staff member, and six (6) parents, including one from each of the following parent groups: English Language Learners, GATE, and Special Education.
+This joint committee is made up of thirfourteen (134)

+members elected by parents whose children attend the school: Director of Educational ServicesPrincipal (nonvoting), Director of Operations, five (5) teachers, one non-certificated staff member, and six (6) parents, including one from each of the following parent groups: English Language Learners, GATE, and Special Education.
+The Convocation meets on a monthly basis.